ChrisPerkinsUK/docker-compose-gogs/README.md

 > docker-compose down

-All data an logs will remain in the ./data directory after shut down.
+All data and logs will remain in the ./data directory after shut down.

 #### List Containers (whilst running)